fishcus/KAP-manual/en/model/computed_column/overview.en.md

 ![](images/computed_column.en.png)

 - **Column**: Display the name of the created computed column.
 - **Expression**: Definition of the computed column.
-Columns in the expression can refer to any table in current model, however you have to make sure the column reference complies to **Table.Column**.
+Columns in the expression can refer to any table in the current model, however, you have to make sure the column reference complies to **Table.Column**.
 - **Data Type**: The data type of the created column.

 After successfully submitting and saving the computed column, you will see the new column `total_amount` appearing in the table: